alabou/NMOS-MatroxOnly/NMOS With IPMX.md

 ## IS-11 Active Constraints

-The application of active constraints to `urn:x-nmos:cap:transport:` capabilities MUST NOT be allowed when the IS-05 `master_enable` active attribute of a Sender is `true`.
+The application of active constraints to `urn:x-nmos:cap:transport:` and  `urn:x-matrox:cap:transport:` capabilities MUST NOT be allowed when the IS-05 `master_enable` active attribute of a Sender is `true`.
 An IS-11 `PUT` request to the `constraints/active` endpoint MUST return the `Locked` status (423) in that case.

+## Transport Capabilities

+The `urn:x-nmos:cap:transport:` and  `urn:x-matrox:cap:transport:` capabilities MUST NOT be associated with sub-Flows/sub-Streams.
+For a multiplexed Flow/Stream, the scope of `transport` capabilities is the `mux` Sender/Receiver.
+For a non-multiplexed Flow/Stream, the scope of `transport` capabilities is the `audio` or `video` or `data` Sender/Receiver.

 ## Common Reference Clock